 While digital commerce was rising continuously since its conception, the last couple of years have seen unprecedented exponential growth.
 The question is, how can a business succeed in a hyper competitive market?
-Is there any way to fix all 4 major issues that digital commerce businesses face in 2021?
+Is there any way to fix all 4 major issues that digital commerce businesses face?

 We all also know how the COVID-19 pandemic pushed consumers to buy even more products online.
 Just as an example, in 2020, 50% of shoppers reported products that they have never bought online before.
 In the same year, 83% of executives reported double-digit growth in digital revenue - an incredible increase from the previous year (pre-pandemic) with only 9%.
 One year after these reports in 2021, Gartner still points out how “Investments in digital commerce continue to grow as companies adapt to new business models and sales processes prompted by the COVID-19 pandemic.

 Finally, a quick look at the most recent forecasts tells us that while the rate of growth will slow down for the upcoming years (as a consequence of the sudden explosive rise during the pandemic), share of the market will only continue to grow for the foreseeable future.

 Digital commerce and eCommerce may sound similar, but there's actually a pretty significant difference between the two: scope.